MoeweX/java-sdk/examples/experiments/README.md

 - Redis has a key for all reminders, values comprises a list with 10000 elements (none are missing)
 - Program does not stop properly -> no print-out at the end
+- CPU load is high on DemoActorService, the client has a low load
 - O(n)

 ![Exp2](./exp2.png)